sciences-re/website/_pages/ropa-mastodon.md

 - **Visibility:** Public
 - **Preservation Format and Length:**
     - Until the end of the contract, in active databases
-    - Up to one day after their modification or deletion, in active databases
+    - Up to two days after their modification or deletion, in active databases
     - Up to one year after their modification or deletion, in intermediary archiving
     - Until the end of the contract, and up to one year from the day of the end of the contract, in intermediary archiving